Jewelry care advice

 Several factors will lead to a more or less rapid blackening.
 Let's see what accelerates the blackening of silver, or its oxidation:

-• The PH of your skin, which varies from person to person and depending on what you consume.
-Indeed your PH will be more acidic if you consume acidic foods or alcoholic beverages.
-To learn more, read this Naturopathic article.
+• The PH of your skin, which varies from one person to another and depending on what you consume.
+In fact, your PH will be more acidic if you consume acidic foods or alcoholic drinks.

 • Contact with